• Skip to primary navigation

 What are you going to make now with your homemade pumpkin puree?

-I highly suggest you make a batch of my Pumpkin Bars with Maple Cream Cheese Frosting.
-You'll thank me later, and your family won't believe they are totally grain-free!
+I highly suggest you make my Gluten-free Pumpkin Cake and Grain-Free Pumpkin Waffles and your family won't believe they are totally grain-free!

 Homemade pumpkin puree sitting in a mason jar on top of a linen and sage green towel.